 OUTPACE - Oligotrophy to Ultra-Oligotrophy, South Pacific Experiment

-The OUTPACE project aimed to give a zonal description of the biogeochemical functioning and biological diversity of the western tropical South Pacific (WTSP) toward a gradient of macro- and micro-nutrients availability, and to produce a detailed study of the biological production and its subsequent fate in three contrasting sites, with a specific emphasis on the production sustained by nitrogen fixation and carbon export via the biological carbon pump.
-More specifically, the purpose was to obtain a precise representation of the complex interactions existing between planktonic organisms and the cycle of biogenic elements (C,N,P,Si,Metals) in the oligotrophic ocean, considering a variety of scales, from single-cell processes to the WSTP.
+The OUTPACE project aimed to provide a zonal description of the biogeochemical functioning and biological diversity of the western tropical South Pacific (WTSP) regarding the availability gradient of macro- and micro-nutrients and produce a detailed study of the biological production and its subsequent fate in three contrasting sites, with a specific emphasis on the production that was sustained by nitrogen fixation and carbon exportation via biological carbon pumping.

 Editor(s): T. Moutin, S. Bonnet, K. Richards, D. G. Capone, E. Marañón, and L. Mémery